-Facts Elevation: 2,459 m (8,068 ft) Prominence: 1,014 m Ribu category: Tinggi Sedang Province: Timor Leste (East Timor) Google Earth: kml Other names: Rating: Bagging It!
-We have very little information on this mountain at present.
-Practicalities Local Average Monthly Rainfall (mm): Getting there Unknown Accommodation Unknown Permits Unknown Water sources Unknown Location
+Facts Elevation: 2,459 m (8,068 ft) Prominence: 1,014 m Ribu category: Tinggi Sedang Province: Timor Leste (East Timor) Google Earth: kml Rating: Other names: Also spelt ‘Kabalaki’ Bagging It!
+We have very little information on this mountain at present but Hatobuilico guides tell us it can be hiked in a day.
+Practicalities Getting there: Unknown […]

 Facts Elevation: 2,107 m (6,913 ft) Prominence: 1,950 m Ribu category: Tinggi Sedang Province: Peninsular Malaysia Google Earth: kml Rating: Other names: Benom Bagging It!
 Gunung Benum is a huge mountain massif all of its own, quite separate from other ranges.
 Despite only being around 3 hours from Kuala Lumpur, Benum doesn’t see as many […]

-Facts Elevation: 2,183 m (7,162 ft) Prominence: 1,993 m Ribu category: Tinggi Sedang Province: Peninsular Malaysia Google Earth: kml Other names: Rating: Photos ” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″] Bagging It!
+Facts Elevation: 2,183 m (7,162 ft) Prominence: 1,993 m Ribu category: Tinggi Sedang Province: Peninsular Malaysia Google Earth: kml Rating: Other names: none.
+Photos Bagging It!
 At 2,183m, Gunung Korbu is the highest peak in the Titiwangsa range and also the second highest peak in Peninsular Malaysia.
 It was thought for some time that nearby […]

 This mountain is the highest peak in the Schwaner range and indeed the highest peak in Kalimantan (Indonesian Borneo).
 It lies on the border of West and Central Kalimantan and, although it can be climbed from either province, by far the commonest approach is via Rantau Malam on the West Kalimantan side.
 Just getting to Rantau Malam is an adventure in itself.